Crosse/font-install/README.md

 ## Requirements

-This tool was built with Go 1.7.3.
-It might work with previous versions of Go, but hasn't been tested.
+This tool was originally built with Go 1.7.3, and has been verified to build with 1.10.2.

 ## Installation